If your lifestyle involves water, these shoes will work and play as hard as you do!

 Finally, you don't have to wear socks with your Billfish Boat Shoes; however, if you'd feel more comfortable we offer a selection of socks that are specifically made to wear with boat shoes and not show above the uppers so it looks like you aren't wearing socks.
 Imported.

-Choose the medium width model on this page if you need a D width or select this model if you need a wide width (EE).
+Choose the wide width model on this page if you need a EE width or select this model if you need a medium width (D).